kidommoc/parastraea/README.md

 ## Configuration

 Configuration files are located in project root directory, contaning a `.env` and a mentioned-above `page.json`.
 Parastraea uses `.env` file for environment configuration.
 Please check `.example`s for details.
-It's recommended to copy, rename and modify `.env.example` for configurating blameless.
+It's recommended to copy, rename and modify `.env.example` for configurating blamelessly.

+*Administrator signup* should be taken at the first time `parastraea` runs.
+Visit manage page, and a redirection to sign up page will happen. **Only if no signup before would this happend**.
+Removing the `.secret` file in project root directory makes re-signup (aka password changing) available.